josan82/Chimera_BILD/README.md

 - In all commands, the id of the Chimera's object that will be created can be set with an integer value with the optional paremeter ``id`` (default 100).

-For now, the following commands are implemented:
+For now, the following commands are implemented to use in the command line of UCSF Chimera:

 ``arrow x1 y1 z1 x2 y2 z2 color [transparency] [r1] [r2] [rho] [id]``